Climate change and property sales: what conveyancers and legacy officers need to know

 So what is the impact on sales?

-Ultimately, legacy officers should take advice as to the disposal value of property.
-Where a property is subject to particular climate change risks, this may be a particular prompt to obtain a s.119 (or similar) report event where this is not required on a statutory basis.
-This will assist in ensuring the property is marketing in the best way to maximise value.
+Ultimately, legacy officers should take expert advice of the disposal value of property.
+Where a property is subject to particular climate change risks, this may be a prompt to obtain a s.119 (or similar) report where this is not required on a statutory basis.
+This will assist in ensuring the property is marketed in the best way to maximise value.

 If you would like to read more about the consultation, you can do so here.